 Bank, I. and Khalil, E. (2016).
 Are Pediatric Emergency Physicians More Knowledgeable and Confident to Respond to a Pediatric Disaster After an Experiential Learning Experience?
-(Abstract only.)
+(Abstract only; free registration required to request full article.)
 Prehospital and Disaster Medicine.
 31(5):551-556.

 Pediatric emergency medicine physicians, and critical care and pediatric surgery residents, participated in a simulation-based workshop to increase their knowledge and confidence to respond to a disaster involving children.
 Program evaluations indicated an increase in physicians’ perceived preparedness for pediatric disaster response; this confidence persisted 6 months post-training.